-The overall aim of this course is to ensure graduates have a comprehensive engineering education combined with specialist knowledge of aerospace engineering, as recognised in the professional engineering community by an accredited degree.
+The overall aim of this course is to ensure graduates have a comprehensive engineering education combined with specialist knowledge of electronics and communications engineering recognised in the professional engineering community by an accredited degree.
 This ensures that graduates are equipped with the appropriate knowledge and enterprising spirit to practise professionally and ethically.
 Thus, the course will:

-- address industry's demand for graduates who can apply the principles of aerospace engineering to the analysis and synthesis of products and systems across the aerospace engineering sector - enable students to pursue professional careers in aerospace engineering at a level which requires the exercise of sound judgement, and initiative, and the ability to make informed decisions in complex and unpredictable circumstances that reflect a responsible, ethical, and socially aware outlook - furnish students with a detailed understanding of the principles of aerospace engineering, combining and considering all its associated facets, enabling the rational selection of the most appropriate technology mix to solve engineering problems - encourage practical, intellectual and transferable skills in aerospace engineering to be demonstrated through a staff lead club activities, being personally micro-managed at student level - develop a fundamental core of knowledge, understanding and practical skills at an appropriate level to permit the bearer to apply taught theory to industrially relevant project work.
+- address industry's demand for graduates who can integrate the principles and applications of electronics and telecommunications engineering, and apply them to the analysis and synthesis of engineering products and systems across the engineering sector - enable students to pursue professional careers in the electronics or telecommunications engineering field at a level which requires the exercise of sound judgement, and initiative, and the ability to make informed decisions in complex and unpredictable circumstances that reflect a responsible, ethical, and socially aware outlook - furnish students with a detailed understanding of the principles of electrical engineering, electronics, telecommunications and mechanical engineering science, enabling the rational selection of the most appropriate approach to solve engineering problems - engender a top-down, systems approach to the analysis, synthesis and realisation of electronic and telecommunications products and systems. - provide a broadly based education in electrical engineering, electronics, communications engineering and design allowing scope for entry into a wide range of disciplines within the engineering field. - require students to participate in a group project where the project team members are drawn from a range of cognate engineering disciplines - develop the ability to research unfamiliar subject areas in electronics and telecommunications engineering and cognate disciplines, thereby enhancing the creative aspects of engineering design and innovation

 Intakes:

 September

 Major Source of Funding:

-Office for Students (OFS)

 Tuition Fees: